 The Cat's "Pause" is located on the lower level of the Gladys Crown Student Center.
+Ordering from the "CP" is done through your MyCulver under the "Home" tab following the "CpOrder" link to the left.
 This is a spot where you can enjoy "hot off the grill" menu items and meals designed for students on the move.
 Bring a friend and share the fun atmosphere and great conversation.